sourceincite/sourceincite.github.io/_posts/0000-00-00-sql-injection-double-uppercut-how-to-achieve-remote-code-execution-against-postgresql.md

 ### Fun Facts

-<p class="cn" markdown="1">I initially reported this bug to ZDI which later told me that the vendor wasn't patching it.
-ZDI didn't release an advisory as zeroday because it is considered intended functionality.</p>
+<p class="cn" markdown="1">ZDI initially aquired this case but never published an advisory and I was later told me that the vendor wasn't patching it since its a *feature not a bug*.</p>

 ### Automation